andrewharrisonGH/RoDA-ThermoNet/README.md

 # RoDA-ThermoNet
 An end-to-end workflow as part of a MC-SCIBIF Research Project to apply rotational data augmentation (RoDA) to [ThermoNet](https://github.com/gersteinlab/ThermoNet) (Li et al., 2020).
 ThermoNet is a computational tool for predicting protein thermostability change (ΔΔG) due to missense mutations.
 Its ensemble 3D-CNN architecture learns from voxelised PDB environments, and has shown promise in accurate prediction from solely structure-derived features.
-RoDA for ThermoNet seeks to expand trainable instances by rotating PDB structures, and preserving the scarce experimental stability data.
+RoDA for ThermoNet seeks to expand the number of trainable tensors by rotating PDB structures, and preserving the scarce experimental stability data labels.

 Here we detail instructions on how to execute the developed workflow to expand training datasets for ThermoNet.
 Key optimisations have been made from legacy code to improve space and time costs in generating tensors for training and prediction.

 ## Installation